Larisa Shepitko: Themes

 The most noticeable theme in Shepitko's filmmaking career is war.
 More specifically, World War II in hindsight of how it relates to the modern age.
 In Wings, Shepitko depicts a post-World War II setting where an ex-pilot reminisces being seen as a hero of the war.
 For The Ascent, Shepitko describes in an interview that the reason for her wanting to make a film actually set during World War II was because she saw its thematic substance applicable to what she sought out of the modern climate of Soviet culture: “Each time period brings certain issues to the surface, and the question of heroism in today’s times is perhaps just as burning an issue now as it was in a time of war.”

 The Calvert Journal states that, "Shepitko is a political filmmaker, but one rooted firmly in humanism rather than ideology.
 Both Wings and The Ascent are fiercely pacifist works which explore — albeit from different angles — the tragic consequences of conflict.
 Heroic myths are brutally stripped away, leaving instead unapologetically unpatriotic accounts of the toxic cost of war."

 According to Shepitko's husband in his Larisa tribute short film, "Larisa came close to the central theme of her work—the unsparing judgement of oneself and the great responsibility each of us has for the things we’ve done in life."
 This was in response to his thoughts on her film You and Me, and how from there on forward this would become the prominent exploration in her films The Ascent and Farewell.

 Shepitko's films sometimes feature religious themes.
 The Ascent uses the story of Judas and Jesus to compare and contrast her two main characters.

 Personal life

 Marriage

 In 1963, Shepitko met Elem Klimov while finishing her film Heat.
 Later that year the two married.
 They had one child, Anton, who was born in 1973.

 Health

-Shepitko struggled with physical and mental health problems at various points in her career.
+Shepitko struggled with physical and mental health problems at various points in her life.
 While filming Heat, she came down with Hepatitis A and had to direct some scenes from a stretcher.
 The repeated censorship of her work took a toll on her mental health, leading to a breakdown and hospitalization in a sanatorium in the early 1970s.
 During her hospitalization, Shepitko suffered a fall that damaged her spine, which complicated her pregnancy and made the birth of her son Anton in 1973 a near-death experience.